 The preliminary process on trade in services is ongoing to eliminate the non-tariff barriers to trade which will add value significantly to the creative sector.
 Companies are advised to exploit digital opportunities and expand beyond South African borders without incurring operational cost.

 Printing SA has developed a survey to gather information to assist AfCFTA negotiators to focus on specific countries in our sector and with whom member companies would like to trade with.
 If our sector is excluded, it will not create positive conditions for investments or commercial contracts to provide such services in other markets.
-For example, if a South African investor has challenges in the specific country it would be very difficult to address issues under trade law provisions or dispute mechanism.
+For example, if a South African investor has challenges in the specific country it would be very difficult to address issues under trade law provisions or dispute mechanisms.
 To avoid this there should be commitments to clarify best treatment conditions for investors and service suppliers so they can trade and invest, limiting risk from arbitrary government or regulatory decisions.

 Click to complete the survey in 3 minutes and return on or before 2 February 2022.